Take a look at the Admissions Process document here.

 Clinical hours are typically scheduled between 8:00 AM – 4:30 PM for 12 weeks.
 Twenty hours of clinical education is required each week.
 These 20 clinical hours must be attended during the day shift only during weekdays (no weekend days).
 The hours can be spread over more than one day to accommodate personal work schedules but must be scheduled through the Director of Health Sciences Education.

 The candidate must submit an application and a $50 application fee to begin the admission process.
 The candidate must schedule a meeting with the Director of Health Sciences Education to discuss next openings and to pay tuition to reserve a spot.
 During the meeting, a schedule is also determined for specific rotation days and hours.
 The candidate must be a registered technologist (radiography for CT and Radiography or NM for MRI) and must pass a background and drug screen.
-Other requirements include payment of tuition, documentation of liability insurance and personal health insurance, and immunization records.
-A TB skin test, COVID-19 vaccination, and seasonal flu vaccine are required.
+Other requirements include payment of tuition, documentation of liability insurance and personal health insurance, a TB skin test and immunization records.

 The school does not offer loans or financial aid for the preceptorship programs.